Phone

 The Claim

-Nikki Stopford claims that Google has breached competition law by abusing its dominant position to shut out competition in the search advertising market.
-This enables Google to raise the prices paid by advertisers for prominence on the Google search page.
-These inflated prices are then passed on to consumers, who are charged higher prices for the goods and services they buy.
+Google is accused of shutting out competition in the search market.
+This has enabled Google to raise the prices paid by advertisers for prominence on the Google search page.
+These inflated prices have been passed on to consumers, who were charged higher prices for the goods and services they bought.

 FAQs